kartonfarkas/api_docs/source/suite/appendices/program_run.rst

      - Type
      - Description
      - Comments
-   * - integration_id
+   * - node_type
      - string
-     - ID of the integration
+     - The string ID of the integration's node, provided by Emarsys, part of the URI -
-     -
    * - resource_id
      - int
-     - Resource ID of the integration selected in the integration's API node (http://dev.emarsys.com/integrations/automation_center/node.html)
+     - Resource ID of the integration selected in the integration's API node (http://dev.emarsys.com/integrations/automation_center/node.html), part of the URI
      -
    * - contact_list_id
      - int